 Public transport in the more remote areas of the island like the Iya Valley is a bit infrequent, so if you’re short on time but still want to explore these, renting a car for a couple of days would be a good idea.
 You can do that in any of the bigger cities on the Shikoku (like Takamatsu, Matsuyama, Kochi or Tokushima).
 Have a look here:

-The perfect One Week Shikoku Itinerary
+The Perfect One-Week Shikoku Itinerary

 Day 1: Takamatsu

-- Budget Accommodation Tip: Setouchi Mangetsuso or Guest House Wakabaya
+Budget: Setouchi Mangetsuso or Guest House Wakabaya

-- Midrange Accommodation Tip: Sunny Day Hostel
+Midrange: Sunny Day Hostel

-- Luxury Accommodation Tip: Royal Park Hotel Takamatsu
+Luxury: Royal Park Hotel Takamatsu (pictured)

 Day 2: Kotohira